Ecksmas/imgui-font-manager/README.md

 ## Testing

-Doctest is used to create
+Doctest is used in the testing of the project, some simple test to check that everything is running correctly.

+To run tests:
+- cd build
+- ./runTests